Jargon Buster - Definition of Inheritance Tax (IHT)

 Please note that all definitions are intended for general guidance only.
 For official and current definitions you should always double check your policy wording.

-The Financial Services Authority do not regulate tax and trust planning.
+The Financial Conduct Authority do not regulate tax and trust planning.
 Levels and basis of relief are based on individual circumstances and are subject to change.

 If you are in doubt of the meaning of any terms, why not email us on email@example.com